 Winners of the 2009 fellowship, announced at the Danisco Qualité Dinner on 22 April were F.l.t.r.: Bongani Nondzaba, Ingrid Olivier, with Kobus Mulder (Agri-Expo), Gerald Garnad and Anton Klein.

-In 2008 Danisco came on board as naming rights sponsor of the Qualité Dinner and when the four students’ names were announced for the Western Cape Bur gundy Cheese making Fellowship, Danisco handed each a travelling bag for their trip to France.
+In 2008 Danisco came on board as naming rights sponsor of the Qualité Dinner and when the four students’ names were announced for the Western Cape Burgundy Cheese making Fellowship, Danisco handed each a traveling bag for their trip to France.
 The winners this year are Willem Bosman, Mooivallei Kaas, Bonnievale, Chaneë Truter, Imhoff Cheese, Noordhoek; Dollencia Willemse, Kasselshoop Kaas, Stilbaai and Barenise Croy, Jersey Fresh, Malmesbury.

-Mr Kobus Mulder, Manager : Dairy of Agri-Expo was instrumental and acted as project manager to send the first four Western Cape cheese makers from previously disadvantaged groups to Burgundy to study French cheese making.
-These four fortunate students were Tobias Mutota (La Montanara), Elliot Bunu (Trumilk Cheese), with Kobus Mulder, Min Cobus Dowry (Provincial Minister of Agriculture, Western Cape), Johan Ehlers (General Manager), then Jacko van Beulen (Klein River Cheese) and Vernon Manual (Fairview Cheese).
+Mr Kobus Mulder, Manager: Dairy of Agri-Expo was instrumental and acted as project manager to send the first four Western Cape cheese makers from previously disadvantaged groups to Burgundy to study French cheese making.
+These four fortunate students were Tobias Mutota (La Montanara), Elliot Bunu (Trumilk Cheese), with Kobus Mulder, Minister Cobus Dowry (Provincial Minister of Agriculture, Western Cape), Johan Ehlers (Agri-Expo General Manager), Jacko van Beulen (Klein River Cheese) and Vernon Manual (Fairview Cheese).
 This is one of the most exiting projects Agri-Expo has been involved with in 2005 and as it is a three-year project, we will see an enormous quantity of new cheese making knowledge brought into the Western Cape.